Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 We want to

-1. Control the number of nodes.
+1. Choose the number of nodes.
-2. Control the number of edges.
+2. Choose the number of edges.
 3. Have it be connected.
-4. Keep the degrees of each node relatively equal.
+4. Keep the degrees of each node equal.

 Condition 1 is necessary because we want have a graph that includes every student.

 Condition 2 is there because we want to be able to control the number of papers each student has to mark.

-Condition 3 is required to enusre that we don't have isolated subgraphs where we can't compare students to the main cohort.
+Condition 3 is required to ensure that we don't have isolated subgraphs where we can't compare students to the main cohort.

 Condition 4 is needed to ensure the information gleamed from each student isn't unbalanced.

-One method that fulfils 3 of these conditions is to generate a connected $k$-regular graph.

-### Connected $k$-regular graph generation
+### Method 1 - Regular Graphs

 A $k$-regular graph is a graph in which every node has the same number of neighbours.